DogepartyXDP/Documentation/Developers/API.md

   * To get a listing all open orders for a given address like 1Ayw5aXXTnqYfS3LbguMCf9dxRqzbTVbjf, you could call ``get_orders`` with the appropriate parameters.
 This method will return a list of one or more order [object](#order-object).
   * To get all open "buy BTC" orders from the DEx, call ``get_orders`` and use the following filter: ``[{"field": "get_asset", "op": "==", "value": "BTC"}, {"field": "status", "op": "==", "value": "open"}]``.
-  * To get all BTC pays (for DEx order matches) between the source 1Ayw5aXXTnqYfS3LbguMCf9dxRqzbTVbjf and destination (BTC buyer) 193SB3xgYjmfesdRqXq4g3eG9rD9DmWBSD, use `get_btcpays` method with these parameters: ``{ "filters": [{"field": "source", "op": "==", "value": "1Ayw5aXXTnqYfS3LbguMCf9dxRqzbTVbjf"}, {"field": "destination", "op": "==", "value": "193SB3xgYjmfesdRqXq4g3eG9rD9DmWBSD"}],"filterop": "and"}``
+  * To get all BTC pays (for DEx order matches) between the source 1Ayw5aXXTnqYfS3LbguMCf9dxRqzbTVbjf and destination (BTC buyer) 193SB3xgYjmfesdRqXq4g3eG9rD9DmWBSD, use `get_dogepays` method with these parameters: ``{ "filters": [{"field": "source", "op": "==", "value": "1Ayw5aXXTnqYfS3LbguMCf9dxRqzbTVbjf"}, {"field": "destination", "op": "==", "value": "193SB3xgYjmfesdRqXq4g3eG9rD9DmWBSD"}],"filterop": "and"}``

 **Notes:**

   * Please note that the ``get_balances`` API call will not return balances for BTC itself.
-It only returns balances for XCP and other Dogeparty assets.
+It only returns balances for XDP and other Dogeparty assets.
 To get BTC-based balances, use an existing system such as Dogecoin Core, blockchain.info, etc.

 ###get_asset_info